ichormosquito/hacker-wackers/README.md

 Chosen project: WebDenial

-Team: Chris Dearing, Tina Costanza, Gurleen Rekhi
+Team members: Chris Dearing, Tina Costanza, Gurleen Rekhi

-# Set up a web server, develop DoS/DDoS exploitations against the app, followed by a practical defense enhancement.

 In general, our WebDenial security project closely follows our goals from our initial report.
 It’s a streamlined, Mongo database-driven web app capable of generating posts and login authentication.